 Half of a red onion

-2. Chop the vegetables into cubes.
-Place them in a large bowl.
+4. While the tofu is baking, wash and chop the vegetables into cubes.
+Place them in the bowl.
 Feel free to use additional or other vegetables, obviously.
 I think yellow squash and cherry tomatoes would be great, maybe pineapple, or even button mushrooms if you are into that sort of thing (blurgh, fungus).

-7. Add the vegetables and the rest of the sauce left in the bowl to the pan and stir everything around a bit.
+7. When the second 15 minutes are up, add the vegetables and the rest of the sauce left in the bowl to the pan and stir everything around a bit.
 Bake for 15 more minutes.

 8. Serve it up, preferably with grilled corn on the cob!